Although it usually only happens from time to time, travel disruption can be a stressful, scary, and often expensive experience.

 Checking public transport connections, ensuring your car is roadworthy and being clear about connecting flight times will help you to avoid missed departures.

-If you have booked your trip with an ATOL protected Travel Company, that’s great news.
-It means you are covered should your travel company go out of business because you are due to travel.
+If you have booked your trip with an ATOL protected travel company, that’s great news.
+It means you are covered should travel company you are due to travel with go out of business.

 This has happened to many travellers in the past, often without warning and sometimes when they are already on holiday, leaving them stranded for many days.